shabin5785/Webpack_Learn/README.md

 - no config is needed in the WP config file.. only the midleware config.. here WP runs inside our node server.
 We get all benefits of a separate WP server here as well. like auto rebuild and things like that, but now runnig inside node, with node handling all requests.

+- in prod we dont need the WP middle ware.
+So for prod, we control the middle ware with a if statement and enabel it only if its  not prod env.